AuvaLab/itext2kg/README.md

 4. **Graph Integrator and Visualization**: This module integrates the extracted entities and relationships into a Neo4j database, providing a visual representation of the knowledge graph.
 It allows for interactive exploration and analysis of the structured data.

-Each module performs a distinct role in the pipeline, from initial document processing to final graph visualization, ensuring that the knowledge graph is accurate, comprehensive, and easy to analyze.

 ![itext2kg](./docs/itext2kg.png)

 ## Modules and Examples